Strobesstrobes

 • What is the difference between a red team and a blue team?

-• What does a blue team do?
+• What does a blue team actually do?

 • How should a CISO invest in red and blue teams?